GovTechSG/seed-documentation/onboard-device/mac-os.md

 <details>
   <summary style="font-size:18px">Register the Microsoft Intune Device ID for your macOS device.</summary><br>

-> **Note**:
->
->- This step is applicable only if you have a GSIB device and your TechPass ID is the same as your organisation email address.
-In other words, this is applicable for users whose TechPass ID's domain **is not** ```techpass.gov.sg```.
->
->- If you only have a SE-GSIB device, complete substeps 1 and 2, and then contact the [support team](https://go.gov.sg/seed-techpass-support) with your Intune Device ID to register your Intune Device ID.

 1. Open **Terminal** and run the following commands:

 ```